Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: The PEN mTPC design and construction

-The Run 2 chamber's active volume was subdivided into two regions separated by a grid: the drift, and the proportional (amplification) regions.
+The Run\,2 chamber's active volume was subdivided by a grid into drift and proportional regions.
 The drift region dimensions were $40\times 40\times 40$\,mm$^3$.
 The homogeneous electric field in the drift region was shaped by the cathode electrode, the separating grid, and eight field shaping electrodes affixed to the inner surfaces of the side walls.
+The drift plate was at $-4$\,kV with respect to ground (anode) potential, and the drift velocity $\sim$\,1.8\,cm/$\mu$s.
 The thickness of the Mylar windows perpendicular to the beam was 20\,$\mu$m, and the potential electrodes were made of copper wire, 0.1\,mm in diameter.
-Above the separating grid was the 7\,mm thick amplification region with the four anode wires arranged perpendicular to the beam direction, with a spacing of 10\,mm.
+The grid was made of 0.1\,mm bronze wires with 2\,mm spacing.
+Above the separating grid was the 7\,mm wide amplification region with the four anode wires arranged perpendicular to the beam direction, with a spacing of 10\,mm.
 The 40\,mm long anodes were made of Nichrome (NiCr) wire, 12\,$\mu$m in diameter, with the resistance of 60\,$\Omega$/cm.
-The mTPC was filled with a gas mixture of 90\% argon and 10\% methane.
+The mTPC was filled with a gas mixture of 90\% argon and 10\% methane at atmospheric pressure (slow bubblers).
 No connectors were placed directly on the mTPC.
 All electric connections for signal, power, and HV cables were made by soldering.
 The voltage dividers for the field shaping electrodes were placed outside the detector.
 The signals from the two sides of all four anode wires were fed through to a CAEN V1720 unit where they were digitized into waveforms at the sampling rate of 250\,MS/s.

-A modified version of the detector was used in Run 3 \cite{Baranov}.
+A modified version of the detector was used in Run\,3 \cite{Baranov}.
 Notable differences include significantly reduced mass, 12.0\,mm wire spacing instead of 10.0\,mm, and elimination of the grid wires.
 Its lower mass allowed the placement of the detector further downstream, closer to the active target.
 Photographs of the two mTPCs are shown in Fig.~\ref{fig:mTPC_photos}.